nwops/puppet-debugger/README.md

 ## Web demo
 There is a web version of the [puppet-debugger](https://www.puppet-debugger.com) online but is somewhat limited at this time.
-In the future we will be adding lots of awesome features to the web repl.
+In the future we will be adding lots of awesome features to the web debugger.

 ## Usage
+The puppet debugger is a puppet application so once you install the gem, just fire it up using `puppet debugger`.
+If you have used `puppet apply` to evaulate puppet code, this replaces all of that with a simple debugger REPL console.
-puppet-debugger will only parse and evaluate your code.
+The debugger will only parse and evaluate your code.
 It will not build a catalog and try to enforce the catalog.
 This has a few side affects.
+This means you can type any puppet code in the debugger and see what it would actual do when compiling a resource.

 1. Type and provider code will not get run.
 2. Nothing is created or destroyed on your system.

-`pdb`
+`puppet debugger`

 Example Usage
 ```
-MacBook-Pro-2/tmp % pdb
+MacBook-Pro-2/tmp % puppet debugger
 Ruby Version: 2.0.0
-Puppet Version: 3.8.5
+Puppet Version: 4.8.1
-Puppet Debugger Version: 0.0.7
+Puppet Debugger Version: 0.4.3
 Created by: NWOps <corey@nwops.io>
-Type "exit", "functions", "vars", "krt", "facts", "reset", "help" for more information.
+Type "exit", "functions", "vars", "krt", "whereami", "facts", "resources", "classes",
+     "play", "classification", "reset", or "help" for more information.

->> ['/tmp/test3', '/tmp/test4'].each |String $path| { file{$path: ensure => present} }
+1:>> ['/tmp/test3', '/tmp/test4'].each |String $path| { file{$path: ensure => present} }
  => [
   [0] "/tmp/test3",
   [1] "/tmp/test4"
 ]
- >>
+2:>>

 ```

-You can also use the debugger from the puppet command via `puppet debugger`

 ## Using Variables

 ```
-MacBook-Pro-2/tmp % pdb
+MacBook-Pro-2/tmp % puppet debugger
 Ruby Version: 2.0.0
 Puppet Version: 3.8.5
 Puppet Debugger Version: 0.0.7